-The Kuu K1 screen is a 15.6 inches FullHD glossy (therefore opaque) with a resolution of 1920 x 1080 pixels, assembled using an IPS panel which guarantees a good density of pixels per inch and which, overall, is in line with the price range in which the notebook fits.
-Of course, it brings with it all the flaws of the low-end IPS panels, with decidedly slightly saturated colors and rather narrow viewing angles, but the brightness is decidedly good and allows a good view even in very bright environments.
+The Kuu K1 screen is a 15.6 inches FullHD glossy (therefore opaque) with a resolution of 1920 x 1080 pixels, assembled using an IPS panel that guarantees a good density of pixels per inch and that all in all is in line with the price range in which the notebook fits.
+Of course, it brings with it all the shortcomings of low-end IPS panels, with decidedly colors poco saturated and rather narrow viewing angles, but the brightness is very good and allows a good view even in very bright environments.

 Given the glossy processing of the panel, the reflections are reduced to a minimum, but especially considering the price range of the notebook it must be admitted that the work done by Kuu is quite good and the reproduction on Netflix or the other streaming video services or the running games, they are always pleasant and all in all good quality.